JONSASSE/432-2018/TOPICS.md

 Building a Web-Based Presentation of Your Work | Projects, I hope Pulling data from the web | Homework

-## Other Things I hope to Get To but cannot yet promise
+## Other Things I Hope to get to but cannot yet promise

 - Using GitHub and [Happy Git with R](http://happygitwithr.com/) for more than we did in 431
 - Learning [a little Shiny](https://shiny.rstudio.com/)
 - Log-Linear Models for Contingency Tables
+- Classification and Regression Trees
+- Building a Quantile Regression Model
 - Mixed Effect Models
 - Hierarchical Linear Models
 - Machine learning methods like the lasso and elastic net